ckeditor/ckeditor5-react/README.md

 ### Running the development server

-To manually test the editor integration with different versions of React, you can run the development server using one of the commands below:
+To manually test the editor integration with different versions of React, you can start the development server using one of the commands below:

 ```bash
 npm run dev:16 # Open the demo projects using React 16.